Stanford-NavLab/gnss_lib_py/docs/source/contributing/documentation.rst

 If you wish to remove python dependencies, use :code:`poetry remove package`.

-After the above, you can run the helper tool from the main directory that will automatically rebuild references and build a local HTML copy of the documentation:
+If you're using :code:`poetry`, after the above, you can run the helper tool from the main directory that will automatically rebuild references and build a local HTML copy of the documentation:

     .. code-block:: bash